Differences between 2-ply, 4-ply, and 6-ply cashmere

 The difference between 2-ply vs 4-ply cashmere is primarily a matter of density, warmth, and durability.
 2-ply is light and refined, 4-ply is warm and balanced, while 6-ply represents the pinnacle of warmth and luxury.

-The most important factors remain fiber quality and brand craftsmanship.
-Well-chosen and well-maintained, a cashmere garment becomes a durable and timeless investment.
+The most important factors remain the quality of the fiber and the brand's expertise.
+Well-chosen and well-maintained, a cashmere garment becomes a lasting and timeless investment.

 Fondatrice de Studio Cashmere8